xiaoyuze88/js_input_list/README.md

 Javascript Dynamic Ul List is a JS plugin that can show the options when typing on an input tag.

-* Is written by pure Javascript , and please feel free using it without any library.
+* Is written by pure Javascript , and please feel free using it without any library,The js_ul_list.min.js is only 4kb.
 * Supports IE6+, Firefox, Chrome, Safari and other standard HTML5 browsers.
 * Written by Xiao Yuze ( xiaoyz.me )
 * I accept further customization job if you require more functions.
 Please contact me via xiaoyuze88@gmail.com